 Medium duty trucks are multi-purpose trucks, widely used in the trucking industry.
 The term “medium-duty truck” falls under the umbrella of numerous types of vocational trucks.
 They are classified as medium-duty trucks by their gross vehicle weight rating.
 They are often known as Classes 6-7 because their gross vehicle weight rating range is between 19,501-33,000 lbs.
-Medium-duty trucks are extensively used for delivery and pick up, small dumps, small utility bodies, garbage trucks, and service bodies’ purposes.
+Mini trucks are extensively used for delivery and pick up, small dumps, small utility bodies, garbage trucks, and service bodies’ purposes.

 In recent years, plentiful models of medium-duty trucks are being manufactured.
 If you are looking for the top 3 medium-duty trucks, you have landed on the right page.
 Here, we have highlighted the automobile companies and their best medium-duty trucks.

 Hino offers a great variety of medium-duty trucks for this year.
 It has spanning Class 4 Class 7, inclusive of 155,195, and diesel-electric hybrid 195h cab overs.
 There are 238, 258, 268, and 330 conventional models along with Class 7 and Class 8 XL series.

 Some unique features of the 2020-MY XL7 include air-ride cab, steering wheel controls, LED headlights, air conditioning, hands-free Bluetooth calling and audio, and air-ride driver’s seat.

 The entire range of 2020-MY Allison-transmission-equipped Hinos has an unlimited-mile transmission warranty of five years.
 In the view of Hino Motors, the renowned producer of trucks in Asia, it has the finest base transmission warranty in the industry.